MagnusPladsen/Frontend-Libraries-to-learn-for-juniors/README.md

 This is a collection for which libraries new React developers should be familiar with.

-### (!) - Very important and you should at a minimum know what it is, should have some experience wit it.
+### (!) - Very important and you should at a minimum know what it is, should have some experience with it.

 ## Forms